• Skip to primary navigation

 If that hasn't already convinced you to try this recipe, perhaps this will: This vegetarian chilli mac be made in just one pot!
 If there's one thing that can make a tasty meal even more irresistible, it's knowing that you'll only have one pan to wash afterwards!

-The pasta cooks right there in the homemade enchilada sauce, helping to make it thick and luscious.
+This is a one pot pasta recipe, meaning everything – even the pasta – cooks right there in the homemade enchilada sauce, helping to make it thick and luscious.

 ❤️ Why You'll Love This Recipe